usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-java-auto-learn/step2/info.md

 </details>
 <br />

-Now after having reconfigured the `CoreWaapService` instance wait for its reconfiguration (indicated by the log `add/update listener 'core.waap.listener`) and observe the `socket.io` request denial disappear:
+Now after having reconfigured the `CoreWaapService` instance wait for its reconfiguration (indicated by the log `add/update listener 'core.waap.listener'`) and observe the `socket.io` request denials disappear:

 ```shell
 kubectl logs \